 Trails and Paths.
-A detailed description of the location and construction standards for non-motorized trail facilities in Salem City are found in the Non-Motorized Trails Master Plan.
-Funding for the non-motorized trails system will be a combination of development exactions, impact fees, capital expenditures by the City, and any grants which the City may receive.
+A detailed description of the location and construction standards for non-motorized trail facilities in Salem City are found in the Transportation Element of the General Plan.
+Funding for the nonmotorized trails system will be a combination of development exactions, impact fees, capital expenditures by the City, and any grants which the City may receive.